JustinLinKK/WhisperChat/README.md

 type the destination IP address type the massage

-For reciever part:
+For Receiver part:
-Generate the key pairs using python keygeneration.py enter the public_keys.txt and change the "localhost" to machine IP address send the public_keys.txt to sender python chatClientReciever.py to wait for respond
+Generate the key pairs using python keygeneration.py enter the public_keys.txt and change the "localhost" to machine IP address send the public_keys.txt to sender python chatClientReceiver.py to wait for respond

 ```
 ## Future Imporvement